DatenDynamo/LandtagswahlNiedersachsen2022/README.md

 The Google Scholar term occurence script is made by Volker Strobel.
 Please take a look at his Repo: https://github.com/Pold87/academic-keyword-occurrence/tree/v1.0.0

-The extractet text are can be found in the R subfolder "Wahlporgramme und Koalitionsvertra"
+The extractet text  can be found in the R subfolder "Wahlporgramme und Koalitionsvertrag"

 The main work is the RCode (/R/Script_Untersuchung_Wahlprogramme.R) Some parts of the code are based on Nicolas Merz' analysis-zeitonline https://github.com/nicmer/analysis-zeitonline